yathusananpalagan/yathusananpalagan/README.md

 <details>
   <summary>
     <b>
-      <a href="#"> Caesar Decoder
+      <a href="#"> Encrypt and Decrypt Tool
     </b>
   </summary>
-  A simple tool that decodes Caesar ciphers.
-It allows you to encrypt and decrypt messages by shifting characters based on a defined key.
+  A simple GUI application for encrypting and decrypting text using shift-based ciphers.
+Supports both numeric and text-based shifts, with built-in history tracking, clipboard support, and export to file features.
 </details>

 ---